 Recommendation 6.1.4.3.1 Offer muscle energy technique.
 The program should include 5 repetitions (twice per week for 4 weeks) of resisted forearm pronation from an initial maximally supinated position to passively stretch the pronator muscles.
 6.1.4.3.2 Offer myofascial release to the forearm for a maximum of 12 sessions over 4 weeks.
+References: Decision Determinants and Evidence Table for Upper Extremity Injuries - Report 10 - Appendix 4 contracted against resistance.
+Myofascial release is a hands-on technique that involves applying gentle sustained pressure into the myofascial connective tissue.

-- Decision Determinants and Evidence Table for Upper Extremity Injuries Report 10 Appendix 4 - Muscle energy technique is a soft tissue therapy performed by a health care professional that involves a stretch to the muscle after the muscle was contracted against resistance. - Myofascial release is a hands-on technique that involves applying gentle sustained pressure into the myofascial connective tissue.
+Muscle energy technique is a soft tissue therapy performed by a health care professional that involves a stretch to the muscle after the muscle was